codyogden/codyogden/README.md

 # Hi!
 I'm Cody Ogden.

 I’ve been crafting on the web since 2001, and it all started with a JavaScript program to help me cheat on math homework—fifth grade math is tough!
-I've held many hats in my career from individual contributor, tech lead, engineering manager, and even company leadership.
-These days I’m using my experience to design teams and processes which enable, support, and impact the experience of developer customers.
+Since then, I’ve worn many hats—individual contributor, tech lead, engineering manager, and company leadership—and each role has sharpened how I build and lead technical teams that work directly with developer customers.

-It’s no secret: developers like talking to developers when they’re solving developer problems.
-It takes a team filled with technical aptitude, empathy, and excellent communication skills to deliver high value support experiences and build relationships with developer customers.
-And that’s exactly the kind of teams I assemble and lead with a mission to ensure developers have the best experience possible with my company’s products & technology.
+These days, I focus on creating high-impact teams that combine technical depth, empathy, and crisp communication to help developers succeed.
+I believe developer problems are best solved by other developers—and it takes a rare kind of team to meet them where they are, speak their language, and drive real outcomes.

+My work centers around designing and scaling these teams with intention: aligning them to business goals, empowering them to navigate ambiguity, and ensuring they help customers ship their best work using the technology we build.

 I currently work with the incredible people building the future of the web at [Vercel](https://vercel.com).